 Vibrant, visible Church is what St. Peter’s is called to be when times get tough or the threat becomes clear.
 Such times call us to be the Body of Christ in ever more tangible and effective ways in our daily lives.
 And we can do this because we have a lot of practice being Church.

-But at the same time, in the first dismaying week, there are steps that we need to take to gentile ourselves, to care for one another and to distance ourselves from the invitation to jump into the social maelstrom of blame and finger pointing and retribution.
+But at the same time, in the first dismaying week, there are steps that we need to take to gentle ourselves, to care for one another and to distance ourselves from the invitation to jump into the social maelstrom of blame and finger pointing and retribution.

 Here are some things that I am doing: